-- Think/Pair/Share and brainstorm on the Wants / Needs for the 3 case studies given on Day 1 - Look at several examples of rental ads (newspaper, internet, etc.) to create and discuss a list of terms associated with renting - Complete Parts 2 and 3 of the Portfolio (Create their own expenses list and wants/needs list) - You may want to create a list of rental terms ahead of time for students to explore.
+- Think/Pair/Share and brainstorm on the Wants / Needs for the 3 case studies given on Day 1.
+To save time this can also be a Jigsaw activity where one group looks at each case study and then shares their thoughts with the larger group. - Look at several examples of rental ads (newspaper, internet, etc.) to create and discuss a list of terms associated with renting - Complete Parts 2 and 3 of the Portfolio (Create their own expenses list and wants/needs list) - You may want to create a list of rental terms ahead of time for students to explore.